 I filled the bags with candy and then tied a ribbon around each one.

-These simple treat bags are the perfect little treat for each guest to take home after the party.
+These simple treat bags are the perfect little thank you for each guest to take home after the party.

 The next project I created to go on my table was a spider luminary.
 The sparkle paper is the perfect glittery material to create a luminary.